 Contents of the information pack

-- Covering letter, explaining the key strategic choices and actions for schools to teach Computer Science
+, explaining the key strategic choices and actions for schools to teach Computer Science

 - A summary of the Royal Society Report 'Computing in Schools: Shut down or restart?'

-- Computer Science as a schools subject, draws on the experience of the Computing At School group, explaining what Computer Science is and why it is strategically important.
+, draws on the experience of the Computing At School group, explaining what Computer Science is and why it is strategically important.
 It begins with a four-page summary, followed by appendices that provide further background.

-- A curriculum framework for Computer Science and Information Technology.
+.
 Computer Science is a crucial academic strand of school education, but a rounded education in Computational Thinking and digital systems is broader.
 This document puts the pieces together, covering what is currently called ICT.

-- Network of Computer Science Teaching Excellence.
+.
 BCS and CAS have sought expressions of interest in joining a network of Computer Science teaching excellence, consisting of five hundred schools together with universities.
 Please read this document for more details.

 - As examples of the wealth of high-quality material that is available to support Computer Science teaching, we also enclosed a copy of the latest CAS newsletter, and a copy of the latest cs4fn magazine